 What is Osteoporosis?

 Osteoporosis is a disease that weakens bones, leaving them more prone to breaks and fractures.
 This occurs when there is an imbalance between bone resorption and bone formation—a natural process that occurs during one’s life—resulting in a decrease in bone density.
-As bones become more brittle and less dense, even a minor impact or fall can cause a severe fracture.
+As bones become less dense and more brittle, even a minor impact or fall can cause a severe fracture.

-It is estimated that 10 million people within the United States have osteoporosis, and another 44 million have low bone mass (or osteopenia)—placing them at an increased risk of osteoporosis and associated fractures.
+It is estimated that 10 million people within the United States have osteoporosis, and another 44 million have low bone mass (or osteopenia)—placing them at an increased risk of fractures.